Blair Ashby 720-789-4000

 Meditation

-See also: Awareness, Present, Reactions, Reality, Self-discipline, Survival Modes, Trigger.
+See also: Awareness, Present, Reaction, Reality, Self-discipline, Survival Mind, Survival Modes, Trigger.

 or Mental Concepts, Mental Object